TotalingArc/Solana_Trading_Bot/README.md

+Disclaimer
+This trading bot is for educational purposes only.
+Trading cryptocurrencies involves significant risk, and you should not trade with money you cannot afford to lose.
+Always do your own research before making any investment decisions.
+The author is not responsible for any financial losses you may incur.

 Solana Trading Bot
 This is a Node.js-based trading bot script designed to automate the process of buying Solana (SOL) on the Binance cryptocurrency exchange based on specific conditions.